 6. Federal Regulatory Analysis: There are no comparable federal regulations pertaining to water withdrawals.
-However, in passing the Great Lakes - St. Lawrence River Basin Water Resources Compact (Compact), each of the Great Lakes states now have similar regulations requiring the registration and permitting of certain levels of water withdrawals within the Great Lakes Basin.
+However, in passing the Great Lakes - St. Lawrence River Basin Water Resources Compact (Compact), each of the Great Lakes states now have similar regulations requiring the registration and permitting of certain levels of water withdrawals and diversions from the Great Lakes Basin.